An Iconic Parisian Neighbourhood

 They obviously liked to surround themselves in the beauty of this hilly town overlooking Paris to tap into their creativity, and I can see why.
 It’s stunning and very inspirational.

-The Famous Basilica
+The Montmartre Basilica

 The city is renowned now-a-days also for street artists, making a living painting and drawing, with their easels set up ready to create a masterpiece for you to buy, such as a portrait of yourself or a landscape of the area.
 It is a huge new creative art movement here, one of the fastest growing in the world, riding on the back of the artists of old.